Doris02/MLSecurity-Unica-project/README.md

 ## Project Description

 The project assignment requires selecting five certified $\ell_\infty$ threat model breakthroughs on CIFAR-10 from **RobustBench**.
-These models are re-evaluated using **AutoAttack** across a regularly spaced interval of $\varepsilon$ values (ranging from $2/255$ to $16/255$, explicitly including the standard baseline of $8/255$) using a sample subset of 100–200 images.
+These models are re-evaluated using **AutoAttack** across a regularly spaced interval of $\varepsilon$ values (ranging from $2/255$ to $16/255$, explicitly including the standard baseline of $8/255$) using a sample subset of 100 images at first and then of 150 images.
 The core objective is to critically assess the stability of model rankings and investigate significant rank shifts.

 ### Selected Models:
 1. `Carmon2019Unlabeled` (Carmon)